vijaysanghavi/DraggableView/README.md

 # DraggableView
-Drap or swipe up to present view controller
+Drap or swipe up to present view controller with animation.